Great is death,

 Prais’d be the fathomless universe,

-For life and joy, and for objects and knowledge curious,
+For life and joy, and for objects and knowledge curious, and for love—

-And for love, sweet love—but praise! praise! praise!
+But praise! praise! praise!

 For the sure-enwinding arms of cool-enfolding death,

-The soul turning to thee and the body gratefully nestling close to thee,
+The soul turning to thee and the body gratefully nestling close to thee.

 O vast and well-veil’d death,

-Envoy, usherer, guide at last of all,
+Envoy, guide at last of all,

 NEXT: IMMORTALITY